 I could see how spanking could bring on the same response in similarly dangerous situations (though, again, research shows that spanking does not change short- or long-term behavior).
 Sometimes, you want that message to ring through loud and clear.
 You want the shock of it to remain with your child for days, months, even years after the fact.
 At the end of the day, protecting our children is often about stopping them from doing dangerous things.

-The cons of spanking
+Cons of spanking

 1. The experts are opposed